codefellows/code-301-prework/windows/git_bash.md

 - Open the SQL shell program.
 - When it prompts you for input, just hit enter to select default values until it asks for a password.
 You will put in the password you entered during installation.
 - You should have a window that [looks like this](http://www.postgresqltutorial.com/wp-content/uploads/2012/08/psql.png).
 - In this window, you can enter SQL statements, which must all end with semicolons.
 Congratulations, you've installed correctly!
-Continue to [creating a database](#create-database).
+Continue to the final section.

 **If you are having issues with the installation, please contact your instructor.**